taeheej/multi-objective-optimization/README.md

 Companion code for the ICLR2022 paper: Multi-objective optimization for Hardware-aware Neural Architecture Search

 > **Note:** You do not need a GPU to run this code.
-Using modern CPU, you can execute this code within 1 minute.
+Using a modern CPU, you can execute this code within 1 minute.
 > **Note:** Some codes are copied from https://github.com/mit-han-lab/once-for-all.

 ## Running the Code